Visiting Professorship of Rare Diseases

 How to apply

+Please read all the information contained on this page prior to application.
 The following documents should be submitted by the application deadline.

 - Short CV of applicants

 - Short CV of the host(s)

 - A three-year work plan outlined in the application (which should be reflected and referenced on the interim, and final reports).

 - Ethical committee approval – if applicable

 - A contingency plan for conducting the professorship during the COVID-19 pandemic (no more than 250 words).
 Please include this on the application form.

 Applications must be submitted electronically to the ESPE Office (email@example.com)

 The Visiting Professorship of Rare Diseases aims to enable educational exchange to develop and enable long lasting collaborations.
 Its model involves multiple short visits over a longer period of time.
 The grant can also be used to host a visiting professor at the applicant’s home centre.
 The Professorship is available to mid-career paediatric endocrinologists (not just professors) and is designed to allow a flexible schedule for the visits.
 Projects that include collaboration with a centre a low or middle income country (LMIC) will be considered favourably.